mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 a few years on a free trader, then found religion; The Gospel of Free Expression.
-The church taught her the ineptitude of other organised religions and after a number of years of service was promoted into the militant sect known as the ‘Release’.
+The church taught her the ineptitude of other organised religions and after a number of years of service was promoted into the militant sect known as the 'Release'.
 This sect takes a more direct route against other religions by assassinating their preachers.
 In her work gear of an old pair of coveralls, scruffy hair and plethora of various dirt and grime on her face, Missy often stands out against the rest of the